varunprajan/varunprajan.github.io/_posts/2025-02-28-ab-testing-and-time.markdown

 Now, I’m not so sure.
 Some forgetfulness might not be a bad thing.
 The constant churn of organizational structure and personnel in tech might have the happy consequence of making us forget what we tried in the past, and therefore be willing to try it again.
 If the experiment’s audience and/or its behavior have changed in substantial ways since our last attempt, we might reverse our previous failures.

 I’m being slightly facetious.
 But only slightly!
-I think there are strong reasons to re-run experiments again and again, especially after the product or the userbase has undergone massive changes.
+There are strong reasons to re-run experiments again and again, especially after the product or the userbase has undergone massive changes.
 And re-running experiments can make sense whether the initial experiment was successful or not!

 In the former case, we estimate a new treatment effect, and can do further analysis (like HTEs) to try to decompose that effect into its drivers.
 We might learn something about the importance of various changes (product, userbase, macroeconomic) that transpired between our last attempt and the current one.
 In some cases, we might even learn that what we had previously shipped is actually neutral, or even negative!
 Either our previous result was a false positive, or the test we’re running now is fundamentally different than the previous one, for the reasons described above.